johnpapa/angular-ngrx-data/README.md

 > Hope to solve the _two file_ problem.

-## Build the app against the npm package
+## Build the app against the source

-The demo app is setup to build and run against the version of the library in `dist/ngrx-data`.
+The demo app is setup to build and run against the ngPackagr artifacts in `dist/ngrx-data`, the same artifacts delivered in the npm package.

-That's convenient when you're evolving the library code and re-building as you go with `npm run build-lib` or `npm run build-setup`.
+> Re-build the library `npm run build-lib` or `npm run build-setup` or `npm run build-all`

-The version in `dist/ngrx-data` will reflect your latest changes.
+> to update these artifacts.

-Obviously the package deployed in `node_modules` would not.
+This approach, while safe, can be inconvenient when you're evolving the library code because "Go to definition" takes you to the `d.ts` files in `dist/ngrx-data` rather than the source files in `lib/src`.

-If you want to see how the demo app runs against the published package, you'll have to make **a few temporary changes** to the TypeScript configuration.
+If you want to "Go to definition" to take you to the source files, make the following **\*temporary changes** to the TypeScript configuration.

-1.  **_Remove_** the following from root `tsconfig.json` so that the IDE (e.g., VS Code) looks for `ngrx-data` in `node_modules/ngrx-data` instead of `src/lib`.
+1.  **_Replace_** the paths target in the root `tsconfig.json` so that the IDE (e.g., VS Code) looks for `ngrx-data` in `src/lib`.

     ```bash
       "paths": {